 You have a newly minted diploma and high hopes for landing your first job.
 But before you climb that first rung of the career ladder, there are some basic rules to understand about income taxes.
 Think of it as Taxes 101.

-Your parents get the exemption if you were under 24 at the end of 2011, were a full-time student in at least five months of the year, lived at home more than half the year (living at college while you finished up can count as living in your parents' home) and did not provide more than half of your own support.
-If you're older or did provide more than half of your own support, for example, then you claim your own exemption.
+Your parents get the exemption if you were under 24 at the end of 2014, were a full-time student in at least five months of the year, lived at home more than half the year (living at college while you finished up can count as living in your parents' home) and did not provide more than half of your own support.
+If you're older or did provide more than half of your own support, then you claim your own exemption.
 This is an either/or deal.
 If your parents qualify to claim you as a dependent, you cannot claim your own exemption.